berkshelf/berkshelf/_includes/index.md

 ### Install the Vagrant Berkshelf plugin

-Ther is a separate gem which provides the [Vagrant Berkshelf plugin](https://github.com/riotgames/vagrant-berkshelf).
+There is a separate gem which provides the [Vagrant Berkshelf plugin](https://github.com/riotgames/vagrant-berkshelf).
 This plugin supports Vagrant 1.1.0 and greater.

 To install the plugin run the Vagrant plugin install command